SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_objects/DOM_SectionDefinition.md

     - are still used in a `DomInstanceNameDefinition` set on a `DomDefinition`,
     - are still used in a `DomStatusSectionDefinitionLink` for that `SectionDefinition` on a `DomBehaviorDefinition`,
-    - have a value set on a `DomInstance` linked to a section for that `SectionDefinition`.
+    - have a value set on a section, for that `SectionDefinition`, in on a `DomInstance`.

   - During an update, the properties of the previous and updated version of the `FieldDescriptor` are checked.
 The behavior of this check depends on the type of `FieldDescriptor`, but by default, the following properties can be changed freely: